Foamimi/Septimus-Extended---NPC-Overhaul/README.md

 # Last Steps

 ### Snag the megapatch from here: [ [DOWNLOAD](https://github.com/Foamimi/Septimus-Extended---NPC-Overhaul/blob/main/Septimus%20Extended%20-%20NPC%20Overhauls%20Megapatch.7z) ] ("View raw" button)
+Works with version 4.1.0 of Septimus.

 Name it **[NoDelete] Septimus Extended - NPC Overhauls Megapatch**, and place it directly AFTER [NoDelete] [23] BeastHHBB - Player Character and NPC Replacer.
 ### Then you are SET!
 Thanks for sticking with it the entire process, enjoy your game!

+# Changelog

+N/A - Version is at 1.0 as of now.